tmobile/magentaA11y/_checklist-web/select.md

 ### Use the Semantic HTML `<select>`

-This native select contains all the accessibility criteria for free and is styled to look cool.
+- This native select contains all the accessibility criteria for free and is styled to look cool.
+- It uses [CSS pseudo attributes](https://github.com/tmobile/magentaA11y/blob/main/_sass/modules/_input-select.scss) to create the arrow indicator, no Javascript.

 {% highlight html %}
 {% include /examples/input-select.html %}